Bidirectional anisotropic solar energetic particle events observed by Solar Orbiter: Results

-We attempt to trace the origin of the SFR back to the Sun.
-According to the DONKI database, multiple small CMEs erupted from the same active region as event~1 between 2023 July 8 and 2023 July 10.
-This scenario is also supported by the identification of three in-situ shocks on 2023 July 13 \citep{trotta2025overview}, as indicated by the vertical dashed lines in panels~(f)-(i).
-Assuming the speed of a small CME ranges from $350~\mathrm{km/s}$ to $400~\mathrm{km/s}$ as suggested by in-situ solar wind measurements, the propagation time from the Sun to Solar Orbiter is approximately $4.1$ to $4.7$ days This implies an eruption time between 2023 July 8, 10:00~UT and July 9, 00:00~UT, given an in-situ onset of SFR at around 2023 July 13, 03:00~UT.
-Within this window, only one candidate CME was recorded, launched on 2023 July 8, 20:36~UT, with a reported speed of $415~\mathrm{km/s}$ and a half-width of $32^\circ$ \footnote{https://kauai.ccmc.gsfc.nasa.gov/DONKI/view/CME/25858/1}.
+We attempted to trace the origin of the SFR back to the Sun.
+According to the DONKI database, multiple small CMEs erupted from the same active region as event~1 between July 8, 2023, and July 10, 2023.
+This scenario is also supported by the identification of three in situ shocks on July 13, 2023 \citep{trotta2025overview}, as indicated by the vertical dashed lines in panels~(f)-(i).
+Assuming the speed of a small CME ranges from $350~\mathrm{km/s}$ to $400~\mathrm{km/s}$ as suggested by in situ solar wind measurements, the propagation time from the Sun to Solar Orbiter is approximately $4.1$ to $4.7$ days This implies an eruption time between July 8, 2023, at 10:00~UT and July 9, at 00:00~UT, given an in situ onset of SFR at around 03:00~UT on July 13, 2023.
+Within this window, only one candidate CME was recorded, launched on July 8, 2023, at 20:36~UT, with a reported speed of $415~\mathrm{km/s}$ and a half-width of $32^\circ$ \footnote{https://kauai.ccmc.gsfc.nasa.gov/DONKI/view/CME/25858/1}.
 The associated flare was located at N15W140 as viewed from Earth.
-Therefore, both the SFR and event~1 likely originated from the same active region.
-However, we do not investigate this further due to limited observational evidence.
+Therefore, the SFR and event~1 likely originated from the same active region.
+However, we did not investigate this further due to limited observational evidence.